acbbullock/IO-Fortran-Library/doc_API_design/Examples/exome.md

 author: Austin C Bullock
 ---

-## Handling large data files
+## Handling genomic data

+Fortran can serve as a valuable tool for heavy numerical calculations in Next Generation Sequencing (NGS) analysis, which may often involve reading and writing many large `.bed` files in succession.
+The IO-Fortran-Library is optimized for both performance and memory consumption when reading and writing large text files, streamlining performance for Fortran bioinformatics applications.

-To demonstrate the speed of file I/O, the following program reads the Twist Human Core Exome target `.bed` file for hg38 obtained from [Twist Bioscience](https://www.twistbioscience.com/resources/data-files/ngs-human-core-exome-panel-bed-file) into a cell array and then writes the cell array to a new file, comparing the two files for an exact match and providing the total time elapsed:
+To demonstrate the speed of file I/O, the following program reads the Twist Human Core Exome target `.bed` file for hg38 obtained from [Twist Bioscience](https://www.twistbioscience.com/resources/data-files/ngs-human-core-exome-panel-bed-file) into a cell array and then writes the cell array to a new file in a round-trip, comparing the two files for an exact match and providing the total time elapsed:

 ```fortran
 program main